AbdulrhmanSoliman/base-apparel/readme.md

 ## Description

-building a a static and responsive page using HTML, CSS & JS
+building a static and responsive page using HTML, CSS & JS

 ## Badges